tektoncd/pipeline/docs/using.md

     secretName:  target-cluster-secrets
 ```

-Example usage of the cluster resource in a task
+Example usage of the cluster resource in a task:

 ```yaml
 apiVersion: pipeline.knative.dev/v1alpha1